 Order of Malta Clinic

-Walking into the Order of Malta Northern California Clinic on the campus of the shimmering Cathedral of Christ the Light in downtown Oakland, feels more like a private practice than the waiting room of a no-fee clinic -- a receptionist is booking appointments over the phone and patients are checking in.
+Walking into the Order of Malta Northern California Clinic, located at the Cathedral Center of the Diocese of Oakland, the surroundings feel more like a private practice than the waiting room of a no-fee clinic -- a receptionist is booking appointments over the phone and patients are checking in.
 And by the way that the doctors and nurses interact with patients and each other – their helpful attitudes, their encouraging smiles — you know that this is a special place.

 The Order of Malta began providing medical care to the poor and sick in 1048, with the founding of a hospice infirmary for pilgrims in Jerusalem.
 Here in Northern California, the Order has a long history of support for projects that enable our neediest neighbors to meet their basic needs, with a special emphasis on medical care.